 Defend Our Kin

 A Reproductive Justice leadership development cohort for Black women and folks interested in organizing and community activism.
 Sick and tired of being sick and tired?
 Stand with us.
-Our 2025 cohort applications are now open!
+Our 2025 cohort applications are now closed, but stay tuned here for more information in the beginning of 2026.

 What is Defend Our Kin?